SFDO-Community/Summit-Events-App/docs/set-up.md

 2. Click on the name of the site that you want to affect.

-3. Click on the "Public Access Button" at the top of the site definition page
+3. Click on the "Public Access Settings" button at the top of the site definition page

-4. On the site details page click on the "View Users"
+4. On the site details page click on the "Assigned Users" button

 5. On the user list find your guest user and click on the name of that user

-6. Go to Permission Set Assignment and assign Ust Event Registrant permission set
+6. Go to Permission Set Assignment and assign "Summit Events Registrant" permission set